kubernetes/enhancements/keps/sig-release/2572-release-cadence/README.md

 #### Concentrating risk

 In theory a reduced release cadence will cause more changes for every release.
-This means that there will be an increased risk, which would be usually split-up into 4 dedicated milestones rather than 3.
+This means that there will be an increased risk, which would usually be split up into 4 dedicated milestones rather than 3.

 SIG Release cannot mitigate this risk directly, but is able to track and influence it during each release cycle.
-It's in the responsibility of SIG Release, together with SIG Testing and SIG Architecture, to identify new gaps and issues in the release cadence and mitigate them on a case-by-case basis.
+It's the responsibility of SIG Release, together with SIG Testing and SIG Architecture, to identify new gaps and issues in the release cadence and mitigate them on a case-by-case basis.